Fifth force: History

 The parameter $\alpha$ characterizes the strength and $\lambda$ the range of the interaction.
 Fischbach's paper found a strength around 1% of gravity and a range of a few hundred meters.

 The effect of this potential can be described equivalently as exchange of vector and/or scalar bosons, that is a predicting as yet undetected new particles.

 However, many subsequent attempts to reproduce the deviations have failed.

 Theory

 Theoretical proposals for a fifth force are driven by inconsistencies between the existing models of general relativity and quantum field theory, and also between the hierarchy problem and the cosmological constant problem.
 Both issues suggest the possibility of corrections to the gravitational potential around 100 μm.

 The accelerating expansion of the universe has been attributed to a form of energy called dark energy.
 Some physicists speculate that a form of dark energy called quintessence could be a fifth force.

+Other theories that suggest a fifth-force assume spin-dependent exotic interactions, in which the putative force depends on the spin orientation of particles such as electrons, protons, or neutrons.

 Experimental approaches

 There are at least three kinds of searches that can be undertaken, which depend on the kind of force being considered, and its range.